briandfoy/briandfoy.github.io/_posts/2014-12-15-recruitment.md

 so...

-**You don't pay enough** Well, you don't for the level of pre-packaged skills you want to parachute into your mess.
+**You don't pay enough** Well, you don't for the level of prepackaged skills you want to parachute into your mess.
 Even then, you kill them with the death of a thousand cuts.
 You start by saying you want them to work on a test suite and within a month they are fighting fires like the rest of the burnt out crew.
 Your daily agile